Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Change of Measure Inequalities

-By the same pipeline of Proposition~\ref{prop::E_gamma_converse}, we derive change of measure inequalities in terms of various information measures in Theorem~\ref{thm::hellinger_chi2} below, whose proof can be found in Appendix~\ref{sec::proof_prop_hellinger_chi2}. \begin{theorem} For probability measures $P, Q$ on $\mathcal{X}$ such that $P\ll Q$, for all measurable $E$,
+We have used Proposition~\ref{prop::E_gamma_converse} to demonstrate how to use our machinery to derive change of measure inequalities of form~\eqref{eq::change of measure}.
+By the same pipeline, we derive change of measure inequalities in terms of various information measures in Theorem~\ref{thm::hellinger_chi2}; the proof is in Appendix~\ref{sec::proof_prop_hellinger_chi2}. \begin{theorem} For probability measures $P, Q$ on $\mathcal{X}$ such that $P\ll Q$, for all measurable $E$,